SSWConsulting/SSW.Rules.Content/rules/mandatory-vs-suggested-pr-changes/rule.md

 ## Types of Pull Request Feedback

-When reviewing pull request comments can often be divided into two categories:
+When reviewing pull requests, comments can often be divided into two categories:

 * **Change** - you must change this if you want me to approve.
 * **Consider** – consider this suggestion, but don’t feel obliged to change (i.e. I would do this, but I won’t block you on it)